ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 **I missed a lab report deadline, what should I do?**

-Two weeks after each lab report deadline there is a late/resubmission deadline.
+One week after each lab report deadline there is a late/resubmission deadline.
 You can resubmit then.
 See the lab report section above for grading details about resubmissions.
+Note there will be no resubmission for the last lab report.

 **I missed a lab report resubmission deadline, what should I do?**